 4. MOVE - The feeling of grief can linger for so long that you almost befriend the grief.

 The grief becomes oddly soothing in its familiarity and its predictability.
 Dealing with the grief means letting go of this familiarity and moving towards something less predictable and less familiar, which is scary.

 Still, if you want to genuinely address the grief, you have to continue to move through the peripheral, familiar parts of your grief and go right into the epicenter of your grief.
 As the classic hero's journey goes, you have to get inside the belly of the whale.
 There (and only there) you will find the door to the unpredictable pieces of life that are patiently waiting for you on the other side of your pain.

 Recognize why it’s broken.

 Move towards the epicenter of your grief, as it's the only path to other side of your pain.

 Please remember, the grief you're experiencing is yours, and you can carry it with you for as long as you like.
 Let go of it only when you feel ready-enough, and if you never feel ready, that’s okay.
-If you do feel ready to move through it, recruit professional support here, or here, or here.
+If you do feel ready to move through it, recruit professional support here or here.
+Don't forget about post traumatic growth, and if you're open to it, let other peoples' experiences help you steer yourself.
 Navigating through grief is unpredictable, dangerous terrain.
 You don’t have to do it alone.